 Asian Logistics, Maritime and Aviation Conference concludes

-HONG KONG, Nov 23, 2022 - (ACN Newswire) - With a lengthy history as a global trading port, Hong Kong this week hosted the 6th edition of Hong Kong Maritime Week.
-The week's flagship event was the 12th Asian Logistics, Maritime and Aviation Conference (ALMAC), jointly organised by the Government of the Hong Kong Special Administrative Region (HKSAR) and the Hong Kong Trade Development Council (HKTDC), which came to a close today.
+HONG KONG, CHINA, November 24, 2022 /EINPresswire.com/ -- With a lengthy history as a global trading port, Hong Kong this week hosted the 6th edition of Hong Kong Maritime Week.
+The week’s flagship event was the 12th Asian Logistics, Maritime and Aviation Conference (ALMAC), jointly organised by the Government of the Hong Kong Special Administrative Region (HKSAR) and the Hong Kong Trade Development Council (HKTDC), which came to a close today.
 This signature two-day event for the maritime, air freight, logistics and supply chain management sectors and shippers from diverse manufacturing industries drew more than 90 industry experts and leaders sharing insights at over 30 sessions.
 ALMAC this year attracted more than 14,000 online and physical participants from over 50 countries and regions.

+The ALMAC concluded successfully today, attracting more than 14,000 physical and online participants from over 50 countries and regions

+Daryl Tay, President, North Asia District of UPS Parcel Delivery Service, said RCEP opens up huge opportunities in Asia

 Themed “The Future of the Sustainable Supply Chain: Connectivity, Collaboration, Innovation”, the hybrid-format conference attracted industry players from around the world who expanded business connections and explored partnership opportunities both face-to-face and virtually.
 Satellite conference venues across Mainland China, the wider Asian region, Australia and Europe also hosted physical events.
 In addition to relaying the conference from Hong Kong, some satellite venues invited experts to address logistics issues and share their experiences as well as join face-to-face exchanges and business matching activities.